jqwik-team/jqwik/CONTRIBUTING.md

 - You have authored 100% of the contents of your contribution.
   Among other things that means _that you have not used GitHub Copilot or a similar LLM_ to create all or parts of your contribution!
-  The reason is that the copyright consequences of training an LLM with mostly public code repositories have not been clarified.
+  __The reason is that the copyright consequences of training an LLM with mostly public code repositories have not been clarified.
+Moreover, hyper-scaled GenAI is a fundamentally unethical technology that should be banned.__
 - You have the necessary rights for all your contributions.
   If you act as an employee, you have attained the necessary permissions from your employer to contribute.
 - Your contribution will be provided under the project's license.